Kinto/kinto/cliquet_docs/rationale.rst

 The future features we plan to implement in *Cliquet* are currently driven by the use-cases we meet internally at Mozilla.
 Most notable are:

-* Notifications channel (e.g. run asynchronous tasks on events or listen for changes);
 * Attachments on records (e.g. *Remote Storage* compatibility);
 * Records generic indexing (e.g. streaming records to *ElasticSearch*).